On the road to Rogun Dam, Tajikistan’s ‘greatest dream’

 A workshop at the foot of the mountain

-The first thing visitors to Rogun will notice is not just the sheer height of the dam, but the vast size of the entire operation which resembles a working city suspended between the mountain and the river.
+The first thing visitors to Rogun will notice is not just the sheer height of the dam, but the vast size of the entire operation, which resembles a working city suspended between the mountain and the river.

 As the sounds of machinery echo through the rocks, dust rises and workers move as if part of a colossal, restless machine.